Welfare in Finland: History

 In the last years of the nineteenth century, Finnish social policy had as its goal the lessening of class friction.
 The few existing pieces of social legislation addressed the needs of specific groups rather than of society as a whole.
 In the first two decades after the Finnish Civil War in 1918, little was accomplished in welfare legislation except the "Tenant Farmer Act" (torpparilaki, torparlagen), which gave tenant farmers the possibility to buy the land they used and thus get a more secure living.
 A woefully insufficient national pension plan was set up in 1937, as were measures to aid mothers in need.
 It was only after World War II that Finnish social policy acquired the characteristics that in the next decades made it similar to other Nordic systems of social welfare.

 According to the Finnish sociologist Erik Allardt, the hallmark of the Nordic welfare systems is their comprehensiveness.
-Unlike the welfare systems of the United States or most West European countries, those of the Nordic countries cover the entire population, and they are not limited to those groups unable to care for themselves.
+Unlike the welfare systems of the United States or most West European countries, those of the Nordic countries cover most of the entire population, and they are not limited to those groups unable to care for themselves.
 Examples of this universality of coverage are national flat-rate pensions available to all once they reach a certain age, regardless of what they paid into the plan, and national health plans based on medical needs rather than financial means.
 In addition, the citizens of the Nordic countries have the legal right to the benefits provided by their welfare systems, the provisions of which are designed to meet what is perceived as the collective responsibility to ensure everyone a decent standard of living.
 The Nordic system is also distinguished by the many aspects of people's lives it affects.

 The Finnish welfare system differs from those of other Nordic countries mainly in that its benefits are lower in some categories, such as sickness and unemployment payments; otherwise, the Finnish system fits into the Nordic conception of social welfare.
 Finnish social expenditures constituted about 7 percent of the country's gross domestic product in 1950, roughly equal to what Sweden, Denmark, and Norway were spending.
 By the mid-1980s, Finland's social expenditures had risen to about 24 percent of GDP, compared with the other countries' respective 35, 30, and 22 percent.
 Less than 10 percent of these expenditures were paid for by Finnish wage earners; the remainder came roughly equally from the state and from employers.
 Until the second half of the 1970s, Finnish employers had paid a higher share of social outlays than their counterparts in the other Nordic countries.
 In response to the slowdown of the world economy after 1973, there was some shifting of social burdens to the state, which improved the competitiveness of Finnish companies abroad.